Hywel Sele: Biography

-There are several different versions of the life of Hywel Sele.

 Hywel Sele was a distant cousin of Owain Glyndŵr (c.
 1359 – c.
 1415), the last native Prince of Wales.
 Sele was a friend of the English King Henry IV and due to this was opposed to the Glyndŵr Rising.
 According to Richard Vaughan of Nannau (c.
 1650), Sele sided against Glyndŵr, was captured and an attempt to free him was defeated in a battle at Beddau’r Gwŷr.
 The abbot of Cymer Abbey brokered a reconciliation between the two men and they later went hunting together in the Nannau Estate.

 It is said that during the hunt Sele drew his bow to shoot Glyndŵr.
 However Glyndŵr anticipated this and struck Sele with his sword before he could release the arrow.
 Fearing repercussions from the abbot, Glyndŵr hid Sele's body in a hollow in an ancient oak tree.
 This subsequently became known as Derwen Ceubren yr Ellyl ("The Hollow Oak of the Devils").
 Glyndŵr burnt down Sele's estate, leaving Sele's 2-year-old son to be brought up by an uncle.
 A cousin of Sele, Gruffydd ap Gwyn of Ardudwy heard of the burning of the estate and set out to rescue his kinsman.
 But Glyndŵr ambushed Gruffydd's 200-strong force at Llanelltyd Bridge and killed sixty men before razing Gruffydd's own estates.